 Q: Can I request a balance transfer after submitting my application?

-A. Most balance transfer offers must be requested at the time of application.
-However, a number of banks allow a balance transfer to be requested after you have submitted your application.
+A. Most balance transfer offers must be requested at the time of application in order to get the promotional low or 0% interest rate.
+But some banks also allow a balance transfer to be requested after you have submitted your application.

 Q: How long does the 0% offer stay in place for?

 A. The length of the 0% interest period varies between cards.
 For example, if a card offers 0% interest for 12 months, you will have 0% on your balance for up to 12 months from when the card is activated.
-To get the full value from the 0% pay off as much as you can as soon as possible and do your best to repay the balance in full before the promotion ends.
+To get the full value from the 0% interest rate, pay off as much as you can as soon as possible.
+This will help you repay the balance in full before the promotion ends.

 Q: Is there a balance transfer fee?

-A. A balance transfer fee a one-off charge from the bank for transferring your debt to the new credit card.
+A. A balance transfer fee is a one–off charge that some bank's apply for transferring your debt to the new credit card.
 This fee is usually 1-3% of your entire debt amount and is charged on the first bill.
-Check with individual cards to see if this fee applies.
+Not all credit cards charge a balance transfer fee, so check individual offers to see if it applies.

 Q: Do I have to transfer the whole balance from my current card to a 0% balance transfer card?

 No, you can choose to transfer a portion of the balance.
 Just select the amount you want to transfer during the application process (and make sure you have a payment plan in place).
-Keep in mind that this will mean that you have two separate debts and sets of maintenance fees to manage.
+Keep in mind that this will mean that you have two separate debts and card fees to manage.